rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

   (This can be distinguished from `use`-declarations with a lookahead up to and including `impl` or `unsafe`, meaning at most four shallowly tested token trees with I believe no groups.
 No other lookaheads are introduced into the grammar by this RFC.)

   **The scoped implementation defined by this item is implicitly always in scope for its own definition.** This means that it's not possible to refer to any shadowed implementation inside of it (including generic parameters and where clauses), except by re-importing specific scoped implementations inside nested associated functions.
-Calls to generic functions cannot be used as backdoor either (see [resolution-at-type-instantiation-site]).
+Calls to generic functions cannot be used as backdoor either (see [generic-type-parameters-capture-scoped-implementations]).

   [*TraitImpl*]: https://doc.rust-lang.org/reference/items/implementations.html?highlight=TraitImpl#implementations